Travelport/travelport-uapi-tutorial/lesson_1-1.md

 {% endhighlight %}

-The URLs derived from the prefix above are called "endpoints" in the parlance of WSDL.
-This prefix may need to be changed if you are not in the EMEA (_Europe, Middle East, Africa_) geography.
-The functionality is the same from any endpoint, the only difference are which servers are used to provide the functionality.
+The URLs derived from the prefix above are called *endpoints* in the parlance of WSDL.
+This prefix may need to be changed if you are not in the EMEA (_Europe, Middle East, and Africa_) geography.
+The functionality is the same from any endpoint, the only difference is which servers are used to provide the functionality.

 If you try to run the `Lesson1` code either from the command line or from Eclipe's Run menu you'll get an error like this: